mvolkmann/blog/src/hono.md

 - Target directory
 - Which template do you want to use?

 It will then run for almost a minute.
+Why so long?
-Which it finishes, the target directory will be created and will contain the following files:
+When it finishes, the target directory will be created and will contain the following files:

-- README.md
+- `README.md`
-- package.json
+- `package.json`
-- src/index.ts
+- `src/index.ts`
-- tsconfig.json
+- `tsconfig.json`

 Install the dependencies by entering `npm install` or `bun install`.

-To run the project, enter `npm run dev` or `bun run dev`.
+Run the project by entering `npm run dev` or `bun run dev`.

-The server will listen on port 3000 and provide hot reloading by default.
+By default, the server listens on port 3000 and provide hot reloading.

 ## JSX